-• wc-code is a library to run Javascript, Python, and Theme in the browser with inline code blocks.
-It uses Pyodide to execute Python code.
+- wc-code is a library to run JavaScript, Python, and Theme in the browser with inline code blocks.
+It uses Pyodide to execute Python code. - SymPy Beta is a fork of SymPy Gamma.
+It's an in-browser answer engine with a Pyodide backend.